Tellusant/docs/articles-posts/polusim-business-impact.md

 ---
 # PoluSim Business Impact: Board Room and Operating Level Views

 Our **PoluSim forecasting solution** is widely appreciated by customers around the world.
-A key reason is that we design it for business impact, not only for myoppic metrics like accuracy only.
+A key reason is that we design it for business impact.

 We optimize it around three enterprise performance dimensions to maximize the impact.